Name: Penelope Van Princis

 --endquote--

-This theory regarding Penelope's parentage is gathering steam.
-But I'm
+The following theory regarding Penelope's parentage is gathering steam.

-not familiar enough with the evidence to know how well is stacks up.
-It
+But I'm not familiar enough with the evidence to know how well is stacks up.

-should be pointed out that other researchers disagree with this theory.
-In
+It should be pointed out that other researchers disagree.
+In any event,

-any event, mtDNA results--should anyone agree to test--could determine her
+mtDNA results--should anyone agree to test--could determine her true

 Parents of Penelope Stout